-These example wavelets, and their corresponding cosmologically relevant functions are plotted in~\cref{fig:dens,fig:ex,fig:kinematics} for various values of their free parameters; matching colors in different figures indicate the same wavelet with the same choice of parameters.
-The dashed line corresponds to a vanishing wavelet, i.e., to the reference $\Lambda$CDM model described with $H_{\Lambda\rm CDM}(z)$; for the figures, we neglected radiation for $z<z_*$, and used the mean values of the Planck 2018 TT,TE,EE+lowE+lensing results~\cite{Planck:2018vyg} for $\rho_{\rm m0}/H_0^2$, $r_*$, $\theta_*$, and $z_*$. \cref{fig:kinematics} shows the wavelets themselves scaled by $10^{3}$ on the top left panel, and the rest of the panels show some cosmological kinematics.
-The top right panel shows the comoving Hubble parameter, viz., the expansion speed $\dot{a}=H(z)/(1+z)$, where $a$ is the scale factor of the spatially flat RW metric, and dot denotes derivative with respect to cosmic time $t$.
+These example wavelets, and their corresponding cosmologically relevant functions are plotted in~\cref{fig:hradius,fig:dens,fig:ex,fig:kinematics} for various values of their free parameters; matching colors in different figures indicate the same wavelet with the same choice of parameters.
+The dashed line corresponds to a vanishing wavelet, i.e., to the reference $\Lambda$CDM model described with $H_{\Lambda\rm CDM}(z)$; for the figures, we neglected radiation for $z<z_*$, and used the mean values of the Planck 2018 TT,TE,EE+lowE+lensing results~\cite{Planck:2018vyg} for $\rho_{\rm m0}/H_0^2$, $r_*$, $\theta_*$, and $z_*$. \cref{fig:hradius} shows the wavelets themselves on the bottom panel and the corresponding Hubble radii on the top panel. \cref{fig:kinematics} shows some cosmological kinematics related to the same wavelets.
+The top left panel shows the Hubble parameter, $H(z)$, and the top right panel shows the comoving Hubble parameter, viz., the expansion speed $\dot{a}=H(z)/(1+z)$, where $a$ is the scale factor of the spatially flat RW metric, and dot denotes ${\rm d}/{\rm d}t$.
 The lower right panel shows $D_M^{-1}(z)$ scaled by $c\ln(1+z)$.
-The data points in these right panels are the TRGB ${H_0=69.8\pm0.8\rm \,km\, s^{-1}\, Mpc^{-1}}$ measurement~\cite{Freedman:2019jwv}, and the BAO measurements (see Ref.~\cite{eBOSS:2020yzd} and references therein): BOSS DR12 consensus Galaxy (from $z_{\rm eff}=0.38,\,0.51$), eBOSS DR16 LRG (from $z_{\rm eff}=0.70$), eBOSS DR16 Quasar (from $z_{\rm eff}=1.48$), eBOSS DR16 Ly-$\alpha$-Ly-$\alpha$ (from $z_{\rm eff}=2.33$), and eBOSS DR16 Ly-$\alpha$-quasar (from $z_{\rm eff}=2.33$ but shifted to $z=2.35$ in the figures for visual clarity).
+The data points in these right panels are the local ${H_0=69.8\pm0.8\rm \,km\, s^{-1}\, Mpc^{-1}}$ measurement utilizing the tip of the red giant branch (TRGB)~\cite{Freedman:2019jwv}, and the BAO measurements (see Ref.~\cite{eBOSS:2020yzd} and references therein): BOSS DR12 consensus Galaxy (from $z_{\rm eff}=0.38,\,0.51$), eBOSS DR16 LRG (from $z_{\rm eff}=0.70$), eBOSS DR16 Quasar (from $z_{\rm eff}=1.48$), eBOSS DR16 Ly-$\alpha$-Ly-$\alpha$ (from $z_{\rm eff}=2.33$), and eBOSS DR16 Ly-$\alpha$-quasar (from $z_{\rm eff}=2.33$ but shifted to $z=2.35$ in the figures for visual clarity).